SESYNC-ci/lesson-style/docs/_slides/command-line.md

 ```
 git clone https://github.com/githubUserName/my-repo-name.git

-ls # to see name of the cloned repository
+ls # lists the names of the folder in your current directory
-cd my-cloned-repo # navigate into the clones repository
+cd my-cloned-repo # navigate into the cloned repository
 ```

 Congrats!
 You have successfully linked your remote and local repositories.